UWCS/ProgCompQuestions2025/ProblemDirectories/1/itstrivialquestion.md

 A wins
 ```

-For the first game, R wins because R says "it is trivial" 2 times.
+**Explanation:** For the first game, R wins because R says "it is trivial" 2 times.
 For the second game, A wins because A says "it is trivial" 1 time.

 ---